Budgeting for an HVAC Surprise

-We all rely on heating, ventilation and air conditioning to make our homes comfortable as the seasons change.
+We all rely on heating, ventilation and air conditioning (HVAC systems) to make our homes comfortable as the seasons change.
 It’s easy to take these services for granted until one of them stops working, leaving you with an immediate problem to address in your home.
 It’s a good idea to set aside a budget for different issues that could arise with your home, including an AC emergency budget, but what if your repairs exceed your savings?
 Here’s how you can budget for an HVAC surprise and find the funds to deal with one when you’re faced with it.

 Potential HVAC surprises